agnwinds/python/docs/sphinx/source/developer/programmer_notes.rst

 All new routines should have Doxygen headers.

 printf statements should be avoided, particular in the main code.
-Sirocco has its own replacements for these commands, e.g Log and Error which standardize the outputsand allow for managing what is printed to the screen in multprocessor mode.
+SIROCCO has its own replacements for these commands, e.g Log and Error which standardize the outputsand allow for managing what is printed to the screen in multprocessor mode.
 There is alsoa command line switch that contorls the amount of information that is printed to the screen.
 Specific errors are only logged for a limited number of times, after which theyare merely counted.
 A log of the number of times each error has occurred is printed outat the end of each run and for each thread.
 (Additional detailes can be found in the Doxygenheader for xlog.c)

 Structures
 ==========